 An old email from the late Apple co-founder and CEO Steve Jobs, dating back to 2021, confirms that the company was working on, or at least thinking about, a so-called “iPhone nano.”

-As early as 2011, there were rumors that Apple was developing a smaller and cheaper iPhone that could be called “nano.”
+As early as 2011, there were rumors that Apple was developing a smaller and cheaper iPhone, possibly called "nano."
 The name was used for the iPod models at the time.
-Now, emails collected during the legal dispute between Epic Games and Apple and obtained by The Verge It has been seen that these rumors were based on actual Apple ideas.
-A specific email sent by Jobs - a sort of meeting agenda - outlines the company's general strategy for 2011.
-One of the items in the email lists the "iPhone nano plan," with two sub-items: "Cost target" and "Show model (and/or renderings) - Jony."
-Jony is, of course, Apple's then-design chief Jony Ive.
+Now, emails collected during the legal dispute between Epic Games and Apple and obtained by The Verge It has been revealed that these rumors were based on actual Apple ideas.
+A specific email sent by Jobs—a sort of meeting agenda—outlines the company's overall strategy for 2011.
+One of the items in the email lists the "iPhone nano Plan," with two subheadings: "Cost Target" and "Show Model (and/or Renderings) - Jony."
+Jony, of course, is Apple's then-design chief, Jony Ive.

 What would the “iPhone nano” have looked like?

-In addition, another point in the email suggests that Apple was planning a low-cost iPhone model based on the iPod touch to replace the 3GS.
-It remains unclear whether this meant the "iPhone nano" or a separate device.
+Furthermore, another point in the email suggests that Apple was planning a low-cost iPhone model based on the iPod touch to replace the 3GS.
+It remains unclear whether this referred to the "iPhone nano" or a separate device.
 Around the time Jobs sent the email agenda, Apple had just introduced the sixth generation of the iPod nano.
-So the "nano" branding was still present at that time.
-It remains unclear what the "iPhone nano" would have looked like.
-As a reminder, at that time the iPhone 4 was the most current model.
-It had a 3.5-inch display, which is incredibly small by today's standards.
-Apple has since completely abolished the "nano" branding.
-Nowadays the company refers to its smaller devices as "mini" models - such as the iPhone 12 mini, iPad mini and the HomePod mini.
+The "nano" branding was still present at that time.
+What the "iPhone nano" would have looked like remains unclear.
+As a reminder, at that time, the iPhone 4 was the most current model.
+It featured a 3.5-inch display, which is incredibly small by today's standards.
+Apple has since completely dropped the "nano" branding.
+These days, the company refers to its smaller devices as "mini" models—such as the iPhone 12 mini, iPad mini, and HomePod mini.
 (Image: Apple)